• Skip to primary navigation

 • Make the most of fresh summer fruit by adding sliced strawberries, fresh blueberries or blackberries.

 • Instead of mint, garnish with a sprig of fresh basil or an edible flower.
-A sprinkle of chopped pecans adds touch of crunch!
+A sprinkle of chopped pecans or almonds adds touch of crunch!

 How To Make Easy Peaches & Cream Trifles